dougsweetser/Q/docs/EM/EM_invariants.md

 invariants that use the electric (E) and magnetic (B) fields of EM that then get plugged into the Euler-Lagrange equation.

 An invariant is something all observers can agree on.
-The Egyptions fiture out one long ago:
+The Egyptians figure out one long ago:

 ![3 squared plus 4 squared equals 5 squared](../images/EM/EM_invariants/32+42_eq_52.png)

 This was the basis for surveying in the flood plains of the Nile.
 It remains true today.
-The 3D Egyptions know we could also include a third spacial
+The 3D Egyptians know we could also include a third spacial
 dimension:

-![a squared plut b squared plus c squared equals R squared](../images/EM/EM_invariants/a2+b2+c2_eq_R2.png)
+![a squared plus b squared plus c squared equals R squared](../images/EM/EM_invariants/a2+b2+c2_eq_R2.png)

-Einstein showed that Egyptions in rockets could only agree on the inverval between events.
+Einstein showed that Egyptians in rockets could only agree on the interval between events.

 ![d tau squared equals d t squared minus d R squared over the speed of light c